AntonLueders/ABC/README.md

 # ABC
-Simple *MATLAB* script for the integration of the overdamped dynamics of a free active Brownian circle swimmer.
+Simple *MATLAB* scripts for the integration of the overdamped dynamics of a free active Brownian circle swimmer.
 This code is used to perform the simulations in

 [1] *Free chiral Hexbugs compared to active Brownian circle swimmers* by Thomas Kiechl, Amy Altshuler, Anton Lüders, Yael Roichman, and Thomas Franosch.